 Above all, let’s take a look at the most used dashboard types and download the files:

-Social media dashboard: Get a quick overview of your social media channel’s performance using a social media dashboard.
+Get a quick overview of your social media channel’s performance using a social media dashboard template.
 You can include metrics like unique views, Engagement, Watch Time, Subscribers.
 It’s easy to control your strategy using real-time analytics.

 You need only a few steps to use this dashboard.
 As first, pull your data to the ‘Data’ sheet and select or insert your key metrics.
 After that, on the ‘Calc’ sheet, change the formatting rules if you want.
 Finally, select the given month from a list.
 That is all.

-Sales tracking dashboard: Turn activities into actionable and easily editable reports to refine your sales process.
+Turn activities into actionable and easily editable reports to refine your sales process.
 The sales tracking dashboard contains a review of sales activities during an exact time frame to spot trends.
-You can compare actual versus targeted performance.
+You can compare actual versus targeted result.

 Are you tired of boring graphs in Excel?
 Check how the sales funnel works.